peacemakr-io/peacemakr-ios-sdk/README.md

 ./release.sh /some/dir
 ```

+## Building / Project Structure
+/peacemakr-ios-sdk
+    /Frameworks
+        CoreCrypto
+        Alamofire
+    Peacemakr-iOS.xcodproj

+## Testing
+Make sure the Signing & Certificate is set to your development/personal account if you are testing on a real iphone.

 ## Lessons Learned from making this worked
 - Runpath search path under "Xcode->Build Setting" indicates the rpath of the built binary.
 Rpath is a list of paths that dynamic linker look for to get the dependencies/libraries.
 - Rpath can also be set using install_name_tools